FitterSpace/AUF-Speedometer/README.md

 ## Features:

-Displays the current movement speed and falling speed of the player
+Displays the player's movement speed, falling speed, and position.

 Allows you to jump by holding Y instead of pressing it.